PastorBones/node-ini/README.md

 key=value
 </pre>

-This will result in an object that looks like this:
+The above config.ini file would result in an object that looks like:
 <pre>
 {
   Section: {